Synagogue of Tomar

+After four centuries of profane use, the building was declared a Portuguese National Monument, restored, and repurposed in 1939 as the Abraham Zacuto Portuguese Jewish Museum (Museu Luso-Hebraico Abraão Zacuto), a Jewish museum named in honour of Abraham Zacuto.

 History

 The Synagogue of Tomar was built between 1430 and 1460 by the city's then thriving Jewish community.
-Tomar's Jewish community traced its origins to the 14th century, when some individuals came to work for the Knights Templar and their successors the Order of Christ.
+Tomar's Jewish community traced its origins to the 14th century, when some individuals came to work for the Knights Templar and their successors in the Military Order of Christ.
 By mid-century when the synagogue was built, Tomar's Jewish community numbered between 150 and 200 individuals—30% to 40% of Tomar's total population at the time—and the city center had a Jewish quarter.
 The community grew even larger when Spanish Jews settled in Tomar after Spain expelled them in 1492.

 The synagogue's congregation was openly active only until 1496, when King Manuel I of Portugal ordered the forced conversion or expulsion of Portuguese Jews.
 The building may have been abandoned until 1516, when a private individual purchased it intending to convert it to Tomar's prison.
 The building probably served as a prison from 1516 until the 1550s.

 At the end of the 16th century or beginning of the 17th century, the former synagogue became a Catholic chapel called the Ermida de São Bartolomeu (Hermitage of Saint Bartholomew), serving in this capacity until the 19th century.
 From the 19th century until 1920—when Portuguese archaeologists first visited the building—it functioned as a hay barn and then as a wine and grocery warehouse.

 On 29 July 1921 the Portuguese government classified the building a national monument.
 On 5 May 1923 then owner of the building Joaquim Cardoso Tavares sold it to the Polish Jewish engineer and scholar Samuel Schwarz, who restored the building and conducted the first excavations.
 Schwarz donated the building on 27 July 1939 to the Portuguese government on the condition it be turned into a museum.
 In return Schwarz and his wife were granted Portuguese citizenship, protecting them during the Holocaust.
 Since 1939 the building has functioned as the Abraham Zacuto Portuguese Jewish Museum.
 The museum's collection includes several medieval tombstones from Jewish cemeteries throughout Portugal.
 Two notable exhibits include a stone plate from the Lisbon Synagogue, dated 1307 and bearing a greeting inscription, and a 13th-century inscription from Belmonte on which the Divine Name is represented by three dots in a manner reminiscent of the Dead Sea Scrolls.